-Applied Math, 1 credit
+Applied Math, 1 credit (Huntington Campus only)

 The Applied Math class offers students the opportunity to learn about the realistic application of fundamental mathematical concepts.
 This course includes the 5-content strands of: Number Sense and Operations, Algebra, Geometry, Measurement, Statistics and Probability.